 Your lawyers should advise you whether they think it is appropriate to put forward a settlement proposal on your behalf either before or after the Defendant has made an offer.
 This may well depend on specific facts of the case or the injuries that have been suffered.
 It may be that case that if your injuries are sever then it may not be appropriate to seek settlement of the claim.
 If under these circumstances the defendant makes a settlement offer your lawyers should consider it carefully and provide you with full advice before accepting or rejecting any such offer.

-Taking it to the courts
+Taking a cycling accident to the courts

 On rare occasions the cycling accident claim will need to go to court.
 The document known as the “Particulars of Claim” will need to be completed which will contain full explanation of the basis of your claim and losses.